CMeeg/next-azure/README.md

 ### Create Azure Resource Groups and Pipeline

-There is some initial setup required in Azure:
+There is some initial setup required in Azure that can be achieved by running a PowerShell script provided in this repo.

+The script creates:

-* Resource Groups must be created in the Azure Portal into which the resources required for your app will be deployed
+* Resource Groups in Azure into which the resources required for your app will be deployed
-* Service Connections and Variable Groups must be created in Azure DevOps that will be used by the Pipeline
+* Service Connections and Variable Groups in Azure DevOps that will be used by the Pipeline

-> It is assumed that you already have an Azure account and a Subscription where the resources for your project will be deployed, and an Azure DevOps organization and Project where the Pipeline for deploying your project will be situated.
+It is assumed that you already have:

+* An Azure account and a Subscription where the resources for your project will be deployed; and
+* An Azure DevOps organization and Project where the Pipeline for deploying your project will be situated

 #### Install (or update) required software